ibm-cloud-docs/CDN/token-authentication.md

     Reference #18.ef3ce17.1598346101.6c7c336e
     </BODY>
     </HTML>
     ```

-   Without the token, the edge server returns a `403` response code that indicates the user has no permission to access the content.
+   Without the token, the Edge server returns a `403` response code that indicates the user has no permission to access the content.

    Next, pass the token in a cookie and make the request again.